Eydou/42sh/README.md

 # 42sh EPITECH 2018

-Creating a shell like tcsh
+Creating a shell like tcsh with <a href="https://github.com/LopesAlexis">Alexis Lopes</a>

 Fonctional control :